jlopezsi/causal-inference/correlation_is_not_causation_so_what_is.md

 ![](correlation_is_not_causation_so_what_is_files/figure-markdown_github/plot%20large%20DAG-1.png)

-Using the backdoor-criterion (implemented in the R package "dagitty") we can find the correct adjustment sets:
+Using the backdoor-criterion (implemented in the R package "dagitty") we can find the correct adjustment set:

 ![](correlation_is_not_causation_so_what_is_files/figure-markdown_github/plot%20adjustemnt%20sets-1.png)